coin98/coin98-vault-evm/solana/readme.md

 ---

 ## Introduction
-Coin98 Vault is an on-chain program with two functionalities:
+Coin98 Vault is an on-chain program to manage tokens in its Vault instance.
-* Stores tokens and create schedule to distribute tokens to users.
+* Vault owner can deposit/withdraw tokens at will.
+They can also appoints other address to be `admin`.
-* Stores lamports and tokens in a vault for other on-chain program to deposit or withdraw.
-This feature serve a module for any on-chain program that need an API to store/withdraw tokens.
+* Vault owner and vault admin can deposit/withdraw tokens without limit.
+Besides, they can create Schedule to distribute tokens to public users at a specified time in the futre.

-Most of the features are managed by Coin98 administrators.
-Public users can only redeem token from the vault if eligible.
+* User must redeem token after the timestamp of the Schedule.
+Token must be redeemed in full, partial redemption is not supported.
+If there is not enough tokens to redeem, more tokens need to be deposited.